normal-computing/posteriors/experiments/yelp/README.md

 We start by fine-tuning the [bert-base-cased](https://huggingface.co/bert-base-cased) model on a subset (1000 reviews) from the Yelp dataset (following the [Hugging Face tutorial](https://huggingface.co/docs/transformers/training#train-in-native-pytorch)).
-We then use `uqlib` to get uncertainty quantification over the parameters of the last layer and then investigate how this affects predictions.
+We then use `posteriors` to get uncertainty quantification over the parameters of the last layer and then investigate how this affects predictions.
 The methods we compare are:

 - **map**: Maximum a posteriori (MAP) estimate of the parameters.
-Simple optimization using [AdamW](https://arxiv.org/abs/1711.05101) via `uqlib.torchopt`.
+Simple optimization using [AdamW](https://arxiv.org/abs/1711.05101) via `posteriors.torchopt`.
-- **sghmc**: [Stochastic gradient Hamiltonian Monte Carlo](https://proceedings.mlr.press/v32/cheni14.pdf) using `uqlib.sgmcmc.sghmc`.
+- **sghmc**: [Stochastic gradient Hamiltonian Monte Carlo](https://proceedings.mlr.press/v32/cheni14.pdf) using `posteriors.sgmcmc.sghmc`.
 SGHMC approximately simulates a trajectory that has the Bayesian posterior as its stationary distribution, meaning that taking spaced samples along the trajectory gives approximate samples from the posterior.
 We run for 100 epochs and take 14 samples from the trajectory after a burnin.
-- **sghmc parallel**: Also with `uqlib.sgmcmc.sghmc` but this time we run 10 trajectories in parallel and take the last value from each as our approximate posterior samples - [deep ensemble](https://arxiv.org/abs/1612.01474) style.
+- **sghmc parallel**: Also with `posteriors.sgmcmc.sghmc` but this time we run 10 trajectories in parallel and take the last value from each as our approximate posterior samples - [deep ensemble](https://arxiv.org/abs/1612.01474) style.
-- **vi**: Variational inference using `uqlib.vi.diag` to get a diagonal Gaussian approximation to the posterior.
+- **vi**: Variational inference using `posteriors.vi.diag` to get a diagonal Gaussian approximation to the posterior.
 Test predictions are calculated by generating 10 samples from the approximate posterior running each through the last layer and then averaging.
-- **vi linearised**: Training is the same as above with `uqlib.vi.diag`, however predictions use `uqlib.linearized_forward_diag` to get uncertainty directly in the logit space, for more info on linearized neural networks see section 2 of [Laplace Redux](https://arxiv.org/abs/2106.14806).
+- **vi linearised**: Training is the same as above with `posteriors.vi.diag`, however predictions use `posteriors.linearized_forward_diag` to get uncertainty directly in the logit space, for more info on linearized neural networks see section 2 of [Laplace Redux](https://arxiv.org/abs/2106.14806).
 Since the logit space is much smaller we can use a much larger 1000 samples .